Accessibility Settings Skip to main content

 Delivering on calls to return to Pershore, a follow-up Community Conversation event will take place on Wednesday 15 November at Pershore Town Hall from 6pm to 8pm.
 The PCC looks forward to seeing you there!

-The survey was carried out by SMSR, a research and analyst company.
-400 residents from the Pershore ward were are contacted over the phone and invited to face-to-face sessions.
+The survey is once again being carried out by research and analyst company, SMSR, who will be getting in touch over the phone and at face-to-face sessions.

-View the full results from the survey here
+View the full results from the first survey here.

 West Mercia Police report